ADAPTED HOUSES ACROSS QUEBEC: MARTIN-MATTE HOME NETWORK

 Donald St-Pierre, resident of the Maison Martin-Matte, Pavillon Patrice-Villeneuve

-Mauricie - Centre-du-Québec
+Mauricie - Centre-du-Québec Region

 Maison Martin-Matte Trois-Rivières

 The first residential project for people with disabilities in the Basques region.
 This project grew out of an initiative of the Association des personnes handicapées L’Éveil des Basques.
 The residence will be located in Trois-Pistoles and will have 14 affordable units for people living with a traumatic brain injury or physical disability.
+This residence is expected to open it's doors in June 2020.